NORFOLK PUBLIC HOUSES

 Building existed 1746.

-Purchased by Robert Parmenter 1771.
+Purchased by Robert Parmenter 1771, then described as two messuages adjoining.

 Had a herring curing house.

-Lot No 16 in sale of REEPHAM Brewery Saturday 8th June 1878.
+Lot No 16 in sale of Reepham Brewery Saturday 8th June 1878.

 At that time let to Thomas Read at an annual rent of £20.00